General Internal Medicine Research Fellowship Program

 The University of Minnesota Division of General Internal Medicine and the Minneapolis VA Center for Care Delivery and Outcomes Research (CCDOR) offer a Research Fellowship designed to prepare board eligible internal medicine physicians for successful careers in academic medicine.
 The Fellowship program provides individualized training and progressive experience in clinical and health services research.

-The fellowship is a 2 year (with a 3rd year option) program funded by the Department of Veterans Affairs.
-The program includes formal training in research methodology leading to a Masters degree, an intensive mentored research experience, and training in all aspects of professional academic life, including grant and manuscript writing, clinical teaching, research and educational presentations, and critical review of the literature.
+The fellowship is a 2-year (with a 3rd year option) program funded by the Department of Veterans Affairs.
+The program includes formal training in research methodology leading to an optional Masters degree, an intensive mentored research experience, and training in all aspects of professional academic life, including grant and manuscript writing, clinical teaching, research and educational presentations, and critical review of the literature.

 Eligibility and Benefits

 Candidates must be board-eligible in internal medicine and a U.S. citizen.
 The fellowship includes health care benefits, vacation, tuition, and travel stipends.
 Salary is based on PGY level.
 Personal work space with office support and access to CCDOR resources are provided.

 Start dates for fellowships are flexible but summer is preferred.
 Applications are accepted for review on a rolling basis.

 - Cover letter stating career interests and fellowship goals

 - Curriculum vitae